Luna is our resident school dog and is an integral member of the community at Dysart!

 It is known that dogs have the ability to relieve anxiety.

-Social & Communication – Dogs can make amazing listeners, and therefore a great companion.
+Social & Communication – Dogs can make amazing listeners, and therefore are great companions.
 Dogs love human interaction, are highly intelligent and are able to mimic simple intensive interaction and turn taking games.
-Luna & Willow’s non-judgemental interaction can support increase your child’s confidence to initiate communication.
+Luna’s non-judgemental interaction can support increase your child’s confidence to initiate communication.

 We have liaised with other Special Needs schools within Orchard Hill College & Academies Trust that are already using dogs to support their pupils and a detailed, common-sense, risk assessment has been written that safeguards both pupils and our dogs.
-Families are always consulted prior to any individual pupil working closely with one of our school dogs.
-Luna has undergone structured obedience classes and our latest addition, Willow will begin her training soon.
+Families are always consulted prior to any individual pupil working closely with our school dog.
+Luna has undergone structured obedience classes.